karrioapi/karrio/README.md

 This project uses the [Apache v2 license](LICENSE).
 The core karrio platform will always remain open and free.

-We are develping some commercial enterprise add-ons (contained in the `/ee` directory) only offered on our Cloud and Enterprise editions.
+We are developing some commercial enterprise add-ons (contained in the `/ee` directory) only offered on our Cloud and Enterprise editions.

 Any other questions, mail us at hello@karrio.io We’d love to meet you!